Follow me on Twitter

 bend, autumn

 When I moved to Portland twenty years ago I had not yet heard of hefeweizen and immediately contracted OBD (Oregon Butt Disease), which manifests as fifteen sudden pounds in the posterior caused by too many 200-calorie pints.
-I’ve since switched to red wine and martinis (probably no less caloric) but now that I’m #inbend, I’m rediscovering beer.
-Portland is touted as Beervana, but Central Oregon seems to be nosing ahead as the leader of the craft brew movement.
+I’ve since switched to red wine and martinis but now that I’m #inbend, I’m rediscovering beer.

 the rally